-State requires that Fire Drills be conducted periodically.
-When the fire bell sounds, students and teachers are to vacate the building as soon as it is safely possible by means of the nearest exit routes and gather in the designated area on the baseball field.
+The state requires that Fire Drills be conducted monthly.
+When the fire alarm sounds, students and teachers are to vacate the building as soon as it is safely possible by means of the nearest exit routes and gather in the designated area in front of the school.